 Make the most of opportunities to attend Open Days and Careers Events.
 Introduce yourself to the law firm's representatives, particularly the graduate recruitment officers.
 Aim to find out as much as you can about the firm and their application process from them.
 Build up a good rapport with them and they may well then remember you when they receive your application.

-One of the most frustrating mistakes we regularly spot on application forms is the misspelling of our firm name!
+One of the most frustrating mistakes on application forms is the misspelling of the firm name!
 Attention to detail is an important part of being a lawyer, and to ensure your application makes it past the first review, double check it doesn’t contain any spelling and grammatical errors (brush up on your apostrophes and practice/practise!).
 It goes without saying that you really cannot afford to get the firm name wrong!